MonikaBarget/distant-reading/docs/pages_skills2_1_VoyantTools.md

 [![Trends graph](../screenshots_distant_reading/Voyant_trends_graph_COUNTRIES.png)](https://github.com/MonikaBarget/distant-reading/tree/main/screenshots_distant_reading/Voyant_trends_graph_COUNTRIES.png)

+**Figure 3:** Comparative line graph generated with the Voyant Tools *Trends* tool.

-If you have more than one text, you will see that the trends graph show each text in your corpus as one column by default, allowing you to compare the frequencies of words in the different texts.
+If you have more than one text, you will see that the trends graph show each text in your corpus as one column by default, allowing you to compare the frequencies of words in the different texts (see Figure 4).
 You can also change the description of the y-axis to either show relative frequencies (meaning a fraction of 1) or absolute numbers.

 [![Trends in corpus](../screenshots_distant_reading/Voyant_trend-in-corpus.png)](https://github.com/MonikaBarget/distant-reading/tree/main/screenshots_distant_reading/Voyant_trend-in-corpus.png)

+**Figure 4:** Trends tool displaying word frequencies across multiple texts in a corpus.

 **Step 3: Co-Occurrences and Correlations**

 - In text analysis, *co-occurrence* refers to the frequency with which two words or terms appear together within a specific context, such as a sentence, paragraph, or document.
 It is a measure of how often two words occur in a defined window of words.
 Co-occurrence is typically based on simple statistical counts. *Collocation* is a subset of co-occurrence and identifies commonly used word pairs.
 Interesting collocations can be combinations of adjectives and nouns (e.g. "wrong information"), or of nouns and verbs (e.g. "politicians lie").
 In Voyant, both the [TermsBerry](https://voyant-tools.org/docs/tutorial-termsberry.html) tool and the [Collocates Graph](https://voyant-tools.org/docs/tutorial-collocatesgraph.html) provide a way of exploring high frequency terms and their collocates (words that occur in close proximity) (Voyant Official Website, 2018).
 - Correlation, in NLP, refers to a more advanced statistical measure that assesses the strength and direction of the relationship between two words or terms in a text corpus.
 It quantifies how closely the presence or absence of one term is related to the presence or absence of another term across a larger set of documents.
 For the calculation of correlations, Pearson's correlation coefficient or pointwise mutual information (PMI) are used.
-- In Voyant, the [Correlations](https://voyant-tools.org/docs/tutorial-correlations.html) tool (see screenshot below) enables an exploration of the extent to which term frequencies vary in sync, meaning terms whose frequencies rise and fall together or inversely.
+- In Voyant, the [Correlations](https://voyant-tools.org/docs/tutorial-correlations.html) tool (see Figure 5) enables an exploration of the extent to which term frequencies vary in sync, meaning terms whose frequencies rise and fall together or inversely.
 The correlation coefficient is calculated by comparing the relative frequencies of terms.
 A coefficient that approaches 1 indicates that values correlate positively, they rise and fall together.
 A coefficient that approaches -1 indicates that values correlate negatively, frequencies rise for one term as it drops for the other.
 Coefficients that approach 0 indicate little correlation, positive or negative (Voyant Official Website, 2018).
 - Use the "correlations" tool or the "terms berry" and investigate words that are commonly associated with key terms that you found in the word cloud.
 Analyse what the correlations imply about the podcast reviewers' opinions.
 - Experiment with several important keywords and carefully interpret the results.
 Consider how they shed light on the podcast's content and potential broader debates in a specific country or even worldwide.

 [![Correlations](../screenshots_distant_reading/Voyant_correlations.png)](https://github.com/MonikaBarget/distant-reading/tree/main/screenshots_distant_reading/Voyant_correlations.png)

+**Figure 5:** Voyant Tools *Correlations* tool showing term-to-term correlation coefficients.

 **Step 4: Reading Keywords in Context**

-- The [Contexts](https://voyant-tools.org/docs/tutorial-contexts.html) (or Keywords in Context) tool shows each occurrence of a keyword with a bit of surrounding text (the context).
+- The [Contexts](https://voyant-tools.org/docs/tutorial-contexts.html) (or Keywords in Context) tool (see Figure 6) shows each occurrence of a keyword with a bit of surrounding text (the context).
 It can be useful for studying more closely how terms are used in different contexts (Voyant Official Website, 2018).
 - Similarly, the [Word Tree](https://voyant-tools.org/docs/tutorial-wordtree.html) tool allows you to explore how keywords are used in different phrases in the corpus (Voyant Official Website, 2018).
 - Use the "context" tool or the "word tree" to examine full sentences in which especially frequent or controversial words appear.
 - What does this more detailed perspective tell you about your data set?

 [![Keywords in context](../screenshots_distant_reading/Voyant_keywords_in_context.png)](https://github.com/MonikaBarget/distant-reading/tree/main/screenshots_distant_reading/Voyant_keywords_in_context.png)

+**Figure 6:** Voyant Tools *Contexts* tool displaying keyword occurrences with surrounding text.

 **Step 4: Drawing General Conclusions**